 Traditional Mexican dances merge the country’s indigenous, African and European influences.
 The Spanish were unsuccessful in trying to suppress indigenous dance during colonial times; instead, Spanish culture became part of the routines.
-Styles such as folklorico and jarabe have become a celebrated part of Mexico‘s national identity, with dedicated troupes, such as the Ballet Folklorico, performing them.
+Styles such as folklorico and jarabe have become a celebrated part of Mexico’s national identity, culture and customs, with dedicated troupes, such as the Ballet Folklorico, performing them.

 La Conquista (the Conquest) is a traditional Mexican dance that, as the name suggests, narrates the story of the Spanish conquest.
 Masked dancers play all the key historical players, from the conquistador Hernán Cortés and La Malinche, a Nahua woman who acted as his interpreter and adviser, to the Aztec ruler Moctezuma.
 The dance depicts the death of the latter at the hands of the former.
 It’s particularly popular in the western states of Michoacán and Jalisco, and although it’s not an indigenous dance, the tragic story it depicts is vital in terms of Mexican history, including the story of those who were here before the European arrival.

 Danza de los Viejitos

 Popular in the state of Michoacán is the Danza de los Viejitos (Dance of the Little Old Men).
 Technically, this dance was created and popularised in the 20th century, but its roots and rhythm are rooted firmly in traditional folk dance.
 The four old men in question represent earth, air, fire and water.
 This dance is notable for the wooden shoes worn by the dancers, which certainly make each step they take that much more impactful.
 Traditional instruments and indigenous clothing are also featured in the dance, which often finds itself compared to a similar dance known as Huehuenches or Huehues.